For a list of Wyoming economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 FINANCING & GRANTS

-The Business Ready Community Grant & Loan Program: Can provide financing for publicly owned infrastructure that promotes economic development within Wyoming communities and provides publicly owned infrastructure that facilitates a specific businesses needs.
+Business Ready Community Grant & Loan Program: Can provide financing for publicly owned infrastructure that promotes economic development within Wyoming communities and provides publicly owned infrastructure that facilitates a specific business’ needs.
 Cities, towns, counties and joint powers boards are the primary applicants for the program.
-The typical maximum award is $1.5 million with a 10% match.
+The maximum awards are $3 million and require a 5-10% match.

-Economic Development Large Project Program: The Wyoming State Treasurer is authorized to originate large loans or loan guarantees for the benefit of Wyoming businesses.
+Economic Development Large Project Program: The Wyoming State Treasurer is authorized to originate large loans for the benefit of Wyoming businesses.
 The loans may finance the purchase, construction and installation of buildings or equipment that will add economic value to goods, services or resources within the state.
-Loans or loan guarantees cannot be used to fund past business or construction expenditures and not serve as a refinance mechanism.
-Loan terms are determined by the economic benefit to the state and the financial capacity of the business to service the debt.
-The applicant must contribute at least three times the requested loan or loan guarantee.
+Loans cannot be used to fund past business or construction expenditures and not serve as a refinance mechanism.
+Loan terms are determined by the economic benefit to the state and the financial capacity of the business to service the debt; minimum loan amount is $5,000,000.
+The applicant must contribute at least 25% of the requested loan.
 Applicants must simultaneously submit an application to the Governor, State Treasurer and the Wyoming Business Council.

 Industrial Development Revenue Bonds: Cities and counties may issue tax-exempt industrial development revenue bonds to provide financing for manufacturing and energy generation businesses.
 These bonds are issued within the State’s IRS allocation of tax-exempt bond financing.
 The business must provide a bank “letter of credit” to guarantee payment of the bonds.
 Interested businesses must apply for an allocation within the State¹s volume cap.
 The Wyoming Business Council will coordinate this process.